davidcoles/cue/README.md

 ## Loopback BGP

-I have found that it is possible to connect to a local BIRD instance and advertise addresses fo re-distribution into the network from there.
-Here I connect to BIRD on the loopback interface with 127.0.0.1 as my router ID and the loopback IP addresses for both IPv4 and IPv6:
+I have found that it is possible to connect to a local BIRD instance and advertise addresses for re-distribution into the network from there.
+Here I connect to BIRD using multiprotocol extensions on the loopback interface with 127.0.0.1 as my router ID and the loopback IP addresses for both IPv4 and IPv6 next hop (BIRD will update these when re-advertising):

 `go run bgp.go -6 ::1 -m 65001 127.0.0.1 127.0.0.1`

-Using th BIRD configuration below I can then connect to a router and gain the benefits of using BFD.
+Using the BIRD configuration below I can then connect to a router and gain the benefits of using BFD.
 Global IPv6 addresses on the local server and the router are needed for the IPv6 address to be re-advertised successfully.